CodieCodemonkey/PyCog/doc/main/mainpage.md

 PyCog is a Python framework for abstract machines of various sorts.

-Currently the only developer is me, Ken Hill (codiecodemonkey.com/contact.html).
+Currently the only developer is me, Codie (codiecodemonkey.com/contact.html).
 I'm just getting started on PyCog, so bear with me.

 These principles are be kept in mind in designing and extending PyCog: